-Outline of the Share Options
+Outline of the Allotment of Share Options without Contribution

-1. Shareholders Subject to Grant of the Share Options and Issuance Terms and Conditions Thereof
+1. Shareholders Subject to Allotment of Share Options without Contribution and Terms and Conditions Thereof

-The share options shall be allotted at a 1:1 ratio for each share held (excluding, however, ordinary shares of the Company held by Tokuyama) to shareholders entered or registered in the final shareholders' registry or beneficial shareholders' registry as of the allotment date stipulated by Tokuyama's Board of Directors.
+The share options shall be allotted at a 1:1 ratio for each share held (excluding, however, ordinary shares of the Company held by Tokuyama) to shareholders entered or registered in the final shareholders' register or beneficial shareholders' register as of the allotment date stipulated by Tokuyama's Board of Directors.